fairDataSociety/beeson/README.md

 A BeeSon object can be a _strict object_ or a _nullable object_.

-In the ABI, the keys have an order that the corresponding typeDefinition position defines.
+In the DNA, the keys have an order that the corresponding typeDefinition position defines.
-It prevents a JSON with the same schema (ABI) could be serialized in different ways.
+It prevents a JSON with the same schema (DNA) could be serialized in different ways.

-The ABI serialization looks really similar to the [array's ABI](#Array)
+The DNA serialization looks really similar to the [array's DNA](#Array)

 ```
 ┌────────────────────────────────┐┐